WRITING FOR LOVE AND MONEY

 Working with intergenerational families of immigrants from Mexico and Ukraine, focus on just two families with whom I spent a great deal of time: three generations of immigrants from rural Mexico and three generations of refugees from urban Ukraine, the study finds that in remitting literacy to those they loved, ordinary migrants reinforced their own beliefs in its promise for emotional connection and upward social mobility.
 In other words, as literacy circulated globally, its value accrued.

 Articles Associated with Writing for Love and Money

-(Forthcoming).
+(2018).
 Shifting global literacy networks: How emigration promotes literacy learning in Latvia.
-Anthropology and Education Quarterly, 35 pp.
+Anthropology and Education Quarterly, 165-182.

 (July/September 2015).
 Processos migratórios e letramento na era digital globalizada: Entrevista com Kate Vieira / Migration processes and literacy in the global digital age: An interview with Kate Vieira.
 Interview by editor, Emerson de Pietri.
 Educação e Pesquisa 41(3): 807-816.